Chestnut Herbal School

 Jewelweed: Student Business Spotlight

-We recently had a conversation with Jodi McKee for our Student Business Spotlight series.
-Jodi is the proprietor and herbalist behind Jewelweed, a small-batch herbal apothecary and healing venue located just outside of Minneapolis, MN.
+Chestnut School of Herbal Medicine graduate Jodi McKee, proprietor and herbalist behind Jewelweed, a small-batch herbal apothecary and healing venue located just outside of Minneapolis, MN, talks to us for our Student Business Spotlight series.
 The shop was named in honor of the local wildflower that grows prolifically nearby.
 Jewelweed offers an exclusive in-house seasonal line of handcrafted products made with organic or locally-grown and wildcrafted plants.
-They also stock a beautiful array of goods sourced from small makers and artisans, including herbal remedies, flower essences, essential oils, green beauty products, incense, tea and drinking cacao, and so much more.

 Calendula Tulsi Chai Recipe